Why Volunteer for the EPC?

 - Fill out a volunteer interest form at the front desk of the Mountain View Clubhouse

-- Medical Team – The Medical Operations Director and First Aid Station Administrators are responsible for setting up the First Aid Stations and ensuring the centers are ready for the doctors, nurses, and trained emergency responders to treat injured residents.
-If available, Mobile Medical Teams will be dispatched to residents’ homes to administer basic first aid.
-Counselors will be available to offer emotional support to those in need.
+- Medical Team – sets up Emergency First Aid Stations for resident doctors, nurses, and trained emergency responders to treat injured residents.
+If available, Mobile Medical Teams will be dispatched to residents’ homes to provide basic first aid.
+Counselors will also be available to offer emotional support to those in need.

-- Two-Way Radio Team – oversee the Emergency Operations Center radios used to communicate between District Command Posts, Support Teams, and First Aid Stations.
+- Two-Way Radio Team – located in the Emergency Operations Center and communicates with District Command Posts, First Aid Stations, and Support Teams.

-- HAM Radio Team – licensed ham radio operators that convey our community’s status and needs to relief agencies, receive information from outside agencies, and transmit health and welfare messages for residents to their out-of-area contacts.
+- HAM Radio Team – receives information from outside agencies, will convey our community’s status/needs and transmit health and welfare messages from residents to their out-of-area contacts.

-- Air Support – a drone pilot provides the Emergency Operations Center personnel with a quick visual of the community to facilitate evacuations.
+- Air Support – a drone pilot will provide the Emergency Operations Center with a quick visual status of our community.

-- Equipment & Courier Teams – distribute radios, equipment, messages, and supplies to district, medical, and support teams.
+- Equipment & Courier Teams – distribute radios, messages, and other supplies to district, medical, and support teams.

-- Gate Team – assists Community Patrol at the Main Gate and the North Gate.
+- Gate Team – assists Sun City Palm Desert Community Patrol at the Main and North gates.

-- Generator Team – sets up generators at the Emergency Operations Center, the three First Aid Stations, the radio station, and main gates.
+- Generator Team – sets up and maintains generators at the First Aid Stations, Emergency Operations Center, AM 1620, and main gates.

-- Pet Rescue Team – available to retrieve and provide a safe shelter for lost pets.
+- Pet Rescue Team – retrieves and provides a safe shelter for lost pets, reunites them with their owners, and manages foster care.

-- Planning & Administration Team – responsible for matching needs and available resources, manages work shifts, maintains computer records and event management.
+- Planning & Administration Team – matches needs with available resources, manages work shifts and document management.